Are you interested in starting your own business? If so, you may want to consider a foreclosure cleaning business.

 Why Are Banks Looking For Foreclosure Cleaners?

-The bank cannot relist the property for sale until these homes are completely cleaned out and all the previous owner’s possessions are removed.
+The bank cannot list the property for sale with real estate agents until these homes are completely cleaned out and all the previous owner’s possessions are removed.
 Banks refer to this as a “Trashout“.

 How much do banks pay to clean foreclosed homes?